meilisearch/specifications/README.md

 At this time, the specification process is not enforcing a way to describe technical aspects.
 It can change in the future if we think that it is needed to ease the workflow of a specification creation.

 When writing technical details, we recommend describing practical aspects of implementation, e.g. interfaces, potential code problems, or specific algorithmic choices.

-#### I. Abstract

-This section is used to present technical solution in a few words on an abstract level.

-#### II.
-Issues Summary

-This section is edited by intertal teams for listing any related issues that need to be done to fully implement this specification.

-In order to keep track of technical changes concerning the specification, it requires that:
-- `Spec Related` label has to be added to the issues.
-- Issues have to mention the spec in their description.
-- Issues must absolutely link to the PRs that resolve the spec, so that we can easily track them.

 ### 3. Future Possibilities